How Much Does an LLC Cost in Hawaii (All the Fees Revealed)

 FAQs

-There is a penalty for paying your taxes late in Hawaii.
-You will be charged 5% to 25% of the amount due per month of unpaid tax.
+Yes, there is a penalty for paying your taxes late in Hawaii.
+The state charges 5% per month on the unpaid tax, up to a maximum of 25% total.

 References: